 One challenge downtown Spring Lake faces is the vast road width pedestrians must cross.
-With on street parking, crossing Main Street mimics crossing 5 lanes of traffic.
+With on street parking, it mimics crossing 5 lanes of traffic to get from one side of Main Street to the other.

 Downtown Callout Map

 CB is called for in Flex Area 1 and 2.
 These areas are adjacent to the CB Zoning District and represent possible extensions of the zoning district.
 There are numerous small parcels in Flex Area 1 that would be equally suited for commercial or dense residential use.
 Development in this area may change the suitability of each zoning type, but the vision for this area is an integration of a variety of uses.